Wilkinson-Boineau House

 The Wilkinson-Boineau House is a significant example of an early 19th-century Greek Revival residence with minor 20th-century alterations.
 William Wilkinson, a planter, established a village, Wilkinsonville, about 1830 that bears his name, and the house was the first one built.
-He lived for most of the year at his plantation on Swinton Creek.

-Milton Carroll Boineau acquired the property in the 1920s.
+Milton Carroll Boineau brought the land in the 1920s.
 In the 1930s, the family built a one-story addition on the back and removed part of the central hall.
 The house is on tall brick piers.
 The original part was a two-story central hall house.
 A hip-roofed porch along the entire front is accessed by a brick staircase.
 The house has square edge weatherboarding and a tall lateral gable roof.
-The original windows were nine-over-nine double-hung sashes, but two-over-two double-hung sashes were used to replace them in the 1930s or 1940s.
-The roof is corrugated metal.